 Our team is comprised of experienced, qualified, and compassionate individuals who serve children and families affected by autism and similar disabilities.
 We partner with individuals and families affected by autism to improve their quality of life through effective and efficient diagnosis, assessment, and behaviorally based treatment.
 Click ‘View Bio’ below for more information about our team members.

-Ph.D., Board Certified Behavior Analyst-Doctorate, Clinical Director
+Ph.D., Board Certified Behavior Analyst-Doctorate, LBA, Executive Director of Autism Services

 Stefanie joined the outpatient team at the Great Lakes Center for Autism Treatment and Research in October 2016 as a Board Certified Behavior Analyst.
 Stefanie received her bachelors in psychology from Western Michigan University before earning her Masters of Science in Behavior Analysis and Therapy from Southern Illinois University – Carbondale (SIU) in 2013.
 While at SIU she focused on application of behavior analysis and research of behavior analysis principles across the lifespan.
 After graduating, she moved to Kansas City where she worked as a Behavior Analyst providing in-home therapy services, center based services, and consultative services with residential group homes.
 Stefanie’s professional interests include teaching engagement and social skills, maintenance of obtained skills across the lifespan, and staff/parent training.
 She enjoys seeing the application of behavior analysis make an objective and significant difference in the lives of the individuals and the families that she works with.

-Chris received his bachelor’s degree in Behavioral Science from Western Michigan University in June of 2012.
-Shortly after obtaining his degree he was welcomed as a part of the GLC team when it opened in fall 2012, as a behavior technician.
-During his time as a behavior technician he worked in the intensive program, as well as in the outpatient program, before taking time off to finish his master’s level research.
-Chris received his master’s degree in Applied Behavioral Analysis from Western Michigan University in May of 2015, and has since worked in many counties in northern California and southwest Michigan.
+Chris received his bachelor’s degree in Behavioral Science from Western Michigan University in June 2012.
+Shortly after obtaining his degree, he was welcomed as a part of the GLC team when it opened in fall 2012 as a behavior technician.
+During his time as a behavior technician, he worked in the intensive program as well as in the outpatient program before taking time off to finish his master’s level research.
+Chris received his master’s degree in Applied Behavioral Analysis from Western Michigan University in May 2015, and has since worked in many counties in northern California and southwest Michigan.
 His experience has brought him into the lives of a broad range of individuals of varying skills levels, ages, and interests where Chris has designed, trained, and implemented behavioral therapies in various settings to address a number of highly-individualized needs.
 Chris’s experience has fostered a passion for treatment designs which are inclusive of family member education and training and verbal behavior development.
 Chris’s research interests are in the area of social skills training and development in children and adults, as well as in the area of staff training and performance management systems.

 Darci has been employed at Great Lakes Center for Autism Treatment and Research as the Business Development Manager since August 2013.
 She has a bachelor’s degree in Business Administration from Western Michigan University and received her master’s degree in Business Administration from Spring Arbor University in 2015.
 She has over 15 years of managerial, training, and sales experience in the health care industry.